theandersonfonseca/theandersonfonseca/README.md

 ___

 ### 📚 About me:
+- I have been dedicating myself to Front-end Development for over a year
 - Focused on JavaScript and its entire ecosystem
 - I’m currently learning Next.js and GraphQL